 - your immunization record, if available, to keep track of your covid 19 vaccine

-- an allergy form, if you have a suspected allergy to a covid 19 vaccine or any of its ingredients or have had a previous allergic reaction to a vaccine
+- an allergy form, if you have a suspected allergy to the Pfizer vaccine or any of its ingredients or have had a previous allergic reaction to a vaccine

 - a mask